Copycat threats after Oxford High shooting cause dozens of Michigan schools to close

 She is charged as a juvenile on one count of a false threat of terrorism, as well as one count of using a computer to commit a crime, according to the prosecutor’s office.
 Both charges carry prison sentences of 20 years.

-“My message to our community has been loud and clear over the years whenever we have had instances of so-called ‘copycat threats’ following a school shooting or other mass shooting incidents around the country, and that message is ‘it is not a joke, it is a crime and it will be treated as such,’” Leyton said.
+“My message to our community has been loud and clear over the years whenever we have had instances of so-called ‘copycat threats’ following a school shooting or other mass shooting incidents around the country, and that message is ‘it is not a joke, it is a crime and it will be treated as such,’ ” Leyton said.
 “I’m not going to try to figure out whether this incident in Flint today was intended to be a joke or whether it was a credible threat.
 The bottom line is that it’s a crime.”

 At the Southfield Regional Academic Campus in Southfield, Mich., a 17-year-old male student is expected to face charges after he allegedly brought a gun to school Wednesday, police said.
-In Sterling Heights, Mich., police arrested a girl who allegedly made a threat to “shoot up” Sterling Heights Stevenson High School.
+In Sterling Heights, Mich., police arrested a girl who allegedly made a threat to “shoot up” Stevenson High School.
 She is also expected to face charges, authorities said.

 Bouchard, the Oakland County sheriff, stressed that the volume of false threats was “overrunning our resources.”
 While he expects that classes will resume Monday, the sheriff said it would be up to the districts and schools to decide.